 As an example, let’s take the configuration of the thresholds for WARN and CRIT in the monitoring of file systems.
-With a data base oriented configuration, one would enter a line for every file system into a table:
+With a data base-oriented configuration, for each file system one would enter a line into a table:

-This is relatively clear — but only because the table in this example is short.
+This is relatively straightforward — but only because the table in this example is short.
 In practice there tend to be hundreds or thousands of file systems.
-Tools like copy & paste, and bulk operations can simplify the work, but the basic problem remains — how can you identify and implement a concept?
+Tools like copy & paste, and bulk operations can simplify the work, but the basic problem remains — how can you identify and implement a standard policy?
 What is the general rule?
 How should thresholds for future hosts be preset?

-A rules-based configuration however consists of the concept!
+A rules-based configuration however consists of the policy!

 We will replace the logic of the above table with a set of four rules.